rayhog/aviator-jekyll-template/_api/books_add.md

 ---
-title: /books
+title: /TQL
 position: 1.1
-type: post
+type: get
-description: Create Book
+description: Create Query for example query
 parameters:
   - name: title
     content: The title for the book
   - name: score
     content: The book's score between 0 and 5
-content_markdown: |-
+content_markdown: >-
-  The book will automatically be added to your reading list {: .success}
+  The query returns software that includes 'Excel'.
+This is query is case sensitive.

+  {: .success}

   Adds a book to your collection.
 left_code_blocks: